parsiya/parsiya.net/content/post/2018-04-29-learning-go-fuzz-1/index.markdown

 - `go-fuzz-build github.com/malfunkt/iprange`

 Note you need to use forward slashes on Windows too.
-If `Fuzz` was written correctly we will get a zip file named `iprange-fuzz.zip`, otherwise we get errors.
+If `Fuzz` was written correctly we will get a zip file named `iprange-fuzz.zip`.

 Note: This step usually takes a while.
 If the command line is not responsive after a few minutes, press enter a couple of times to check if it has finished.
 Sometimes the file is created but the command line does not display the results.